Photograph of Indri

 Reptiles, Amphibians and Fish

-Chameleons (over 80 species, over half of the world total, including Pygmy Stump-tailed which is just 2 cm (0.8 in) long), leaf-tailed geckos and Whale Shark (mainly Jun-Sep).
+Chameleons (over 80 species, over half of the world total, including Pygmy Stump-tailed which is just 2 cm (0.8 in) long) and leaf-tailed geckos.
+Also a chance of Nile Crocodile.

 Invertebrates